 African Elephants are social animals who tend to live in large groups.
 Elephants stay in loving family structures for the duration of their lives.
 Male Elephants have to leave the herd when they reach a certain age.
 Meanwhile, the females stay together in breeding herds.

 The IUCN lists African Elephants or Loxodonta africana in the Vulnerable category.

-Discover our African wildlife-themed portfolio and see other incredible photos like ‘African Elephant tusk covered in the dust.’
+Discover our African wildlife-themed portfolio and browse other incredible photos like ‘African Elephant tusk covered in the dust.’
 You can license and buy fine art prints in my wildlife photographs portfolio as wall art prints on canvas, modern metal, Alu-Dibond, and acrylic prints.